MarcelGarus/todo/README.md

     if (numbers.isEmpty) {
         return TODO("Handle empty list of numbers.");
     }
-    return TODO("Implement finding the maximum.");
+    TODO("Implement finding the maximum.");
 }
 ```

+It can be used as a statement or expression for any type.
 When executed, it just throws an `UnimplementedError`.
-Additionally, Dart's analyzer also highlights where you use this function so you can easily find all calls to `TODO`.
+Additionally, Dart's analyzer also highlights where you use this function so you can easily find all calls to `TODO` later.